September 16, 2021

 In April, she happily returned to Saddlebrook Stables in Strasburg.
 At first, she took long, healing walks in the pastures surrounding the barn while her children and other co-op partners pitched in to care for the family’s horses.
 By July, she was loading up the horses for a 12-hour drive to a North Carolina competition.

-Today, Stephanie says she is in better shape than before breast cancer surgery, grateful to her family, friends and the medical community that supported her every step of the way.
+Today, Stephanie continues to be healthy and enjoy an active lifestyle, grateful to her family, friends and the medical community that supported her every step of the way.